macnaughtond/distracted-driver/README.md

-# Distracted-Driver-Data - Posture Classification Problem
+# Distracted-Drivers - a Posture Classification Problem

 Subject: Deep learning models for classifying driving as good or 1 of 9 distraction categories.
 A Kaggle competition.